zulip/zulip/help/export-your-organization.md

-1. The end result of that process with be an archive in the same format as the exports of public data discussed above, including extra private stream and private message data for users who gave consent.
+1. The end result of that process with be an archive in the same format as the exports of public data discussed above, including extra private stream and direct message data for users who gave consent.

 1. Import the tarball using [Zulip's logical data import tool][import-only].